 Hootsuite had been using the same style Composer for ages, so a new change was welcomed by loyal users everywhere.
 The new Composer is very similar to the old, so there won’t be much of an adjustment period for those who are wary of change.

-When you launch the new Composer it will look like the image below.
-The major difference you’ll notice is the fact that it’s a lot larger and has a new section to the right.
-This section will actually give you a preview of how your post will look once it’s posted, which is super helpful.
-In the past, you were given a smaller preview once the post was scheduled, however it wasn’t the exact preview of how the posted content would look.
-This is a game changer, as you can fix any errors or adjust the post to how you want it to look when it’s posted on your various social media channels.
+When you launch the new Composer, it will look like the image below.
+The primary difference you’ll notice is the fact that it’s a lot larger and has a new section to the right.
+This section will give you a preview of how your post will look once it’s posted, which is super helpful.
+In the past, you were given a smaller preview once the post was scheduled; however, it wasn’t the exact preview of how the posted content would look.
+This is a game-changer.
+You can fix any errors or adjust the post to how you want it to look when it’s posted on your various social media channels.

-As you fill in information, the preview on the right will automatically update.
-If you choose more than one social media channel for the post to be pushed out to, such as Facebook and Instagram, you will be shown two different previews - one for each channel.
+As you fill in the information, the preview on the right will automatically update.
+If you choose more than one social media channel for the post to be pushed out to, such as Facebook and Instagram, you will be shown two different previews.
+There will be one for each channel.

 If you’re uploading a post for Facebook, you have some additional options at the bottom.
 These include: